 The other three are really a bit of a toss-up.
 They’re all virgin rubber plates, they’re all black bumper plates that look great, they perform well and they’re all around the same price point.

 I think it’s really up to personal preference or maybe where you can find a sale that could be the difference maker.

 Best Mid Level Bumper Plates

-This mid-level price range is the range that most serious garage gym owners will find themselves.
+This mid-level price range is the range in which most serious garage gym owners will find themselves.

-If you’re doing Crossfit or casual Olympic lifting (by casual I simply mean not trying to compete) then bumper plates at this level should work perfect for you.
+If you’re doing CrossFit or casual Olympic lifting (by casual I simply mean not trying to compete) then bumper plates at this level should work perfectly for you.

 Rogue Competition Bumper Plates